The Cauchy problems for Einstein metrics and parallel spinors: Introduction

 Note that several particular instances of Theorem \ref{m1} have been proved in recent years, based on the characterization of generalized Killing spinors in terms of exterior forms in low dimensions.
 Indeed, in dimensions 5, 6 and 7, generalized Killing spinors are equivalent to so-called {\em hypo}, {\em half-flat} and {\em co-calibrated} $G_2$ structures respectively.
 In \cite{h03} Hitchin proved that the cases $6+1$ and $7+1$ can be solved up to the local existence of a certain gradient flow.
 Later on, Conti and Salamon \cite{cs06}, \cite{cs07} treated the cases $5+1$, $6+1$ and $7+1$ in the analytical setting, cf.\ also \cite{c08} for further developments.

-Related problems have been studied starting with the work of Fefferman-Graham \cite{fg} concerning asymptotically hyperbolic Poincar\'e-Einstein metrics.
-The initial hypersurface $(M,g)$ is then at infinite distance from the manifold, the metric being conformal to a smooth metric $\bar{g}$ on a manifold with boundary
+A construction related to the Cauchy problem for Einstein metrics has been studied starting with the work of Fefferman-Graham \cite{fg} concerning asymptotically hyperbolic Poincar\'e-Einstein metrics.
+The starting hypersurface $(M^n,g_0)$ is then at infinite distance from the manifold $\Z=(0,\e)\times M$, the metric $g^\Z$ being conformal to a metric $\bar{g}$ of class $C^{n-1}$ on the manifold with boundary $\overline\Z=[0,\e)\times M$:

 such that the conformal factor $x$ is precisely the distance function to the boundary ${x=0}$ with respect to $\bar{g}$.
 The metric is required to be Einstein of negative curvature up to an error term which vanishes with all derivatives at infinity.
-Such a metric exists when~$n$ is odd, and its Taylor series at infinity is determined by the initial metric $g$ and the symmetric transverse traceless tensor appearing on position $2n$, while in even dimensions some logarithmic terms must be allowed.
+Such a metric always exists; when~$n$ is odd, it is smooth down to $x=0$ and its Taylor series at infinity is determined by the initial metric $g_0$ and the symmetric transverse traceless tensor $g_n$ appearing as coefficient of $x^n$ in $g_x$, while in even dimensions some logarithmic terms must be allowed, more precisely $g_x$ is smooth as a function of $x$ and $x^n\log x$.

 Let us stress that existence results of Einstein metrics with prescribed first fundamental form and Weingarten tensor clearly cannot hold globally in general (Example \ref{exng}).